Adaptive, symmetry-informed Bayesian metrology for precise quantum technology measurements

 \textbf{Measurement process and example}

-We now provide additional details of the measurement process and example data that help to illustrate the typical conditions under which the experiment operates.
 Fig.~\ref{fig:data-example} shows an example of the data resulting from the standard measurement process, where the mean number of atoms present in the interaction region was $\sim 250$ and the laser light was applied at the resonant frequency $\nu_\mathrm{r}$.
 Thirty measurement shots were taken ($k = 30$) with atoms present (red circles), yielding photon counts ${\boldsymbol{n}}_a = (n_{a,1}, \dots, n_{a,k})$, and the same number ($l = 30$) without atoms present (blue circles), yielding photon counts ${\boldsymbol{n}}_b = (n_{b,1}, \dots, n_{b,l})$.
 Negative photon counts arise due to subtraction of a background dark count rate of $\sim 1$\,count per shot, measured separately, from the data.

 Data taken on-resonance like this can be analysed either via standard maximum likelihood estimation, or via Bayesian analysis.
 For the example in Fig.~\ref{fig:data-example}, $k = 30$ measurements are taken using resonant light with empirical means $\langle n_a \rangle = 0.7 \pm 0.2$ and $\langle n_b \rangle = 18.1 \pm 0.8$.
 When analysed using the standard protocol, this leads to an atom number estimate of $\tilde{N}_k=283 \pm 22$.
 When analysed using the Bayesian protocol, as outlined in the main text, it gives an atom number of $\tilde{N}_k=277 \pm 19$.
 Since these example data were collected with the frequency fixed on resonance, the other protocols do not apply.